sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/index.rst

 Creating a MySQL connection is a prerequisite for creating dashboard.

-Follow the steps given here to create the connection: :ref: `SQL Server`
+:ref:`Follow the steps given here to create a new MySQL connection.<SQL Server>`

 Step 2 : Add Google REST API Key
 -----------

-Adding Google REST API key that is used in displaying the Google Map is another prerequisite for creating a dashboard.
+Another prerequisite for creating a dashboard is to add the Google REST API Key that is used in displaying the Google Maps.

 Step 3 : Create JDBC Dataset